JamieS56/Milestone-Project-2/README.md

 * Rules pop-up - A pop up that explains the rules when you click on the rules button.
 * Multiple difficulties - There will be multiple difficulties you can choose from, the harder the difficulty, the smaller and more dots there are.
 * High Score - The users high score will be stored in local memory so it saves in the browser
-* Email dev - A way for the user to contact the dev with any bugs they find or features to suggest.
+* Contact Us - A way for the user to contact the developer with any bugs they find or features to suggest.

 ### Future features:

-* Game countdown - A countdown after difficulty has been selected to give the user time to get ready.
+* Game countdown - A countdown after difficulty level has been selected to give the user time to get ready.

 ---